hpc-carpentry/old-hpc-workflows/_episodes/09-final-notes.md

 ## Token files

 Often, a rule does not generate a unique output, and merely modifies a file.
 In these cases it is often worthwhile to create a placeholder, or "token file" as output.
 A token file is simply an empty file that you can create with the touch command (`touch some_file.txt` creates an empty file called `some_file.txt`).

+You can then use the token file as an input to other rules that shouldn't run until after the rule that generates the token.

 An example rule using this technique is shown below:

 ~~~